ThreeSixtyGiving/standard/documentation/index.md

 </p>

 ### Not sure where to start?
-Read our introduction to this guidance and what to expect when publishing 360Giving data for the first time.
+Read our overview and find out what to expect when publishing 360Giving data for the first time.

 <p>
     <a href="https://standard.threesixtygiving.org/en/new-docs-style/guidance/before-starting" class="button button--teal">Read more</a>